sertel/refinedrust-dev/README.md

 ### For the `theories` subfolder:
 * the `caesium` subfolder contains the Radium operational semantics, an adaptation of RefinedC's Caesium semantics.
 * the `lithium` subfolder contains RefinedC's Lithium separation logic automation engine with very lightweight modifications.
+* the `rust_typing` subfolder contains the implementation and soundness proof of RefinedRust's type system.

 ### For the `rr_frontend` subfolder: